antangrocket1312/PAKPA/README.md

 </div>

-This repository maintains the code, data, and model checkpoints for the paper *Prompted-Aspect-Based Key Point Analysis for Quantitative Review Summarization using Large Language Models*
+This repository maintains the code, data, and model checkpoints for the paper *Prompted Aspect Key Point Analysis for Quantitative Review Summarization*

 # Code to release soon.